SusheelThapa/command/command/c/cat.md

 ## Description

 `cat` is a standard Unix utility that reads files sequentially, writing them to standard output.
-The name is derived from its function to (con)**cat**enate files(from Latin _catenare_).
+The name is derived from its function to (con)**cat**enate files(from Latin _catenare_, "to chain").
+It has been ported to a number of operating systems.

-The other primary purpose of `cat`, aside from concatenation, is **file printing** i.e. _allowing the computer user to view the contents of a file._
+The other primary purpose of `cat`, aside from concatenation, is **file printing** i.e. _allowing the user to view the contents of a file._

 The command syntax is: